pcingola/SnpEff/src/docs/snpeff/build_db.md

 If your file was not produced by ENSEMBL, it probably doesn't have this information.
 This means that snpEff doesn't know which genes are protein coding and which ones are not.

-Having no information, snpEff will treat all genes as protein coding (assuming you have `-treatAllAsProteinCoding Auto` option in the command line, which is the default).
+Having no information, snpEff will treat all genes as protein coding (the default value of `-treatAllAsProteinCoding` is `auto`, which applies this behavior when bioType information is missing).

 So you will get effects as if all genes were protein coding, then you can filter out the irrelevant genes.
 Unfortunately, this is the best I can do if there is no 'bioType' information